-Aju River is another name for Talkheh Rud river.
+Aju River is another name for the Talkheh Rud River.
 Both of these names mean “bitter river”.
 Aji Chay is the largest river that discharges into Lake Urmia.
 The historic Aji Chay Bridge is over the river, on the old Tabriz road to Marand.

 – Qari Bridge

-Qari Bridge is a historic stone bridge over the Quri river.
-It has been built during Qajar dynasty.
+Qari Bridge is a historic stone bridge over the Quri River.
+It was built during the Qajar dynasty.

 The historical churches of Tabriz are valuable monuments and places belonging to the Christians and Armenians of Tabriz.
 These churches are one of the most popular tourist places in Tabriz.
 So if you are going to Tabriz, don’t forget to visit the important and historical churches of Azerbaijan.